 It’s very commonplace these days to hold property viewings over Zoom or FaceTime.
 If I do say so myself, I’ve got the process down pat when I do a virtual viewing with locked-down clients.

 I can even zero in on features, damage or flaws to give people a realistic picture of what they’d be buying.
 As their buyer’s advocate, they trust me to be honest with them about my impressions and concerns.

 Auctions are very accommodating to absent bidders

 Auctions are stressful and it’s standard practice for buyer’s advocates or other representatives to do the talking for bidders.
 I usually bid on behalf of my local clients anyway because it’s such a hectic process where emotion can take over.
 It’s no different when I’m bidding for clients based in Sydney or Melbourne.
-Over the past 18 months or so, the auction process has become much more amenable to virtual bidders.
+Over the past 18 months or so, the auction strategy and process has become much more amenable to virtual bidders.

 Buyer’s advocate with local market knowledge and contacts